StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

 As expected, beginning with code clones of Strongly Type 3, recall values are declining due to the larger syntactical differences of code fragments.
-We can also observe a difference between near-miss code clone detectors, e.g., NiCad and SourcererCC, and tools addressing harder-to-find clones, i.e., CCAligner, iClones, Oreo, StoneDetector, and NIL.
+We can also observe a difference between near-miss code clone detectors, e.g., NiCad, CloneWorks, and SourcererCC, and tools addressing harder-to-find clones, i.e., CCAligner, iClones, Oreo, StoneDetector, and NIL.
 StoneDetector achieves the best recall values for code clones of Strongly Type 3 and Moderately Type 3, but is overtaken by the tools Deckard, iClones, and Oreo for code clones of Type 4.
-However, the high number of Type 4 clones Deckard is finding has to be taken with care, considering its poor precision as described in the following section and also reported in the literature~\cite{DBLP:conf/icse/SajnaniSSRL16,DBLP:conf/icse/WangSWXR18}. \\ \fbox{ \parbox{.95\textwidth}{ When compared with state-of-the-art conventional clone detectors for Java source code, StoneDetector detects code clones with competitive recall and finds more code clones with 30\% to 50\% syntactical variance. } }
+However, the high number of Type 4 clones Deckard is finding has to be taken with care, considering its poor precision as described in the following section and also reported in the literature~\cite{DBLP:conf/icse/SajnaniSSRL16,DBLP:conf/icse/WangSWXR18}.